circleguard/circlecore/docs/caching.rst

     The loss is on the order of 0.1 precision in the xy coordinate of frames, which is not enough to impact the average use case, but could make a difference in some scenarios.

-If you want to use a cache in read only mode (use previously cached replays, but don't cache new replays), pass ``cache=False`` to |Circleguard|:
+If you want to use a cache in "read only" mode (use previously cached replays, but don't cache new replays), pass ``cache=False`` to |Circleguard|:

 .. code-block:: python